Employment Opportunities

 • Previous Executive Assistant experience within the context of a local church environment.

-Hours and Benefits
+Hours & Benefits

 • Competitive salary based on education, experience, and proven track record